coderFlameyosFlow/WoodyMenus/README.md

 # Woody
-### THIS IS THEORETICALLY A FORK/BASED OF TRIUMPH-GUI.
+### THIS IS BASED OFF TRIUMPH-GUI.
 SHOUT OUT TO TRIUMPHTEAM.
 triumph-gui: https://github.com/TriumphTeam/triumph-gui

 No BS High-performance, Minimal and Safe Menus Library